btrianurdin/taskboard/README.md

 16. tsconfig.json: This is the TypeScript configuration file.

 ### Features in the application
+> [!NOTE]
+> You can try to download the taskboard-import-sample.json file which is available in this folder/repository then import it into the application.

 **1. Create a List**
 ![Create a list!](https://i.ibb.co.com/sFkcCmv/image.png)